 Material on this website is available in an alternate format upon request.
-Please visit our contact us page for information on how to reach us to make a request.
+Please contact us to make a request.

 People with disabilities represent a major and growing part of our population.
 Disabilities affect key areas of daily living.
 About 1.8 million or 15.5 per cent of Ontarians have a disability.
 In Oakville, that equates to over 27,000 residents.
 By 2026, as the population ages, it is estimated that 16 per cent of people in Canada will have a disability.